-Years ago I had a co-worker who had a saying: credit cards don’t come with instructions!
+Credit cards don’t come with instructions!
 How true.
-On the one hand having a credit card makes buying so easy.
+On the one hand, having a credit card makes buying so easy.
 Just hand over your card, and worry about paying later.
 No need to carry cash.
 No need to carry around your checkbook.
 No need to even visit a store in person.
 What could be easier?
 But on the other hand, having credit also makes it so easy to spend more than you can afford — and get quickly overwhelmed with debt!

 Sadly, many people don’t learn about credit until they get their first credit card.
 They usually don’t learn this type of financial information in school.
 And they often don’t learn it from their parents either.
 Sure, they might hear the warnings about only buying what you can afford, saving for the future, and managing your money wisely.
 But like many lessons in life, we don’t learn how credit works until we experience it for ourselves.

 Not that learning lessons first-hand is bad.
-But when it comes to credit cards, the truth is that avoiding debt problems is much, much easier than dealing with them!
+But when it comes to credit, the truth is avoiding debt problems is much, much easier than dealing with them!

 When you are young and just starting out as an adult, getting credit is often quite easy.
 Back when I was in college I got an American Express credit card BEFORE I graduated — which means before I got a job and started making money.
 Why would any bank give a college kid credit?
 Because they knew I would soon get a job and they wanted me as a customer before I knew better.
 I knew this was a big responsibility, but I should have never applied for the card until I was really ready.

-Quote often people will say “I have so much debt I can’t pay it but I don’t want to do anything to ruin my perfect credit.”
+I often hear people say, “I have so much debt I can’t pay it, but I don’t want to do anything to ruin my perfect credit.”
 Well, perfect credit means more than just paying on time.
 It means not having so much debt you can’t afford to pay for regular living expenses.
 It means realizing that if you can’t pay, then you shouldn’t be using credit anyway.
 So this idea of perfect credit just because you pay in time is really just an illusion.

 And one final tip — if you end up getting into trouble with too much debt or end up damaging your credit, don’t panic.
-There are legitimate ways to get out of debt and fix credit problems.
+There are legitimate ways to get out of debt and fix your money problems.
 But there are no “secrets” that will help you fix either overnight.
-So don’t fall victim to one of those companies or experts you see on late night TV.
+So don’t fall victim to one of those companies or experts you see on late-night TV.
 If it sounds too good to be true, then it usually is.
 Consider that bonus lesson #6!